-The MCCLT20 was set up in 2014 to provide opportunities for cricketers from South Asian Communities to play in a structured competitive league opposed to playing in ad-hoc friendly matches.
-The league is primarily aimed at new, lapse and existing cricketers aged 18 to 30 years old who are not playing club cricket thus giving them an opportunity to play more frequently in teams.
+The MCCLT20 was set up in 2014, aimed at players 18 to 30 years old who are not playing club cricket thus giving them an opportunity to play more frequently in teams.

 The league provides opportunities for young adults to play regular competitive cricket on their door steps, at affordable rate with subsidised entry fee for teams.
-In addition players are offered coach educational support thus creating volunteering and employment opportunities.
+In addition, players are offered coach educational support and volunteering & employment opportunities.